-There are around 1100 species world wide.
+There are around 1100 species of Solifugae world wide.
 They are solitary and found in tropical and semi-tropical regions, usually in hot or warm arid environments.
 The Latin name is derived from solis = sun and fuge = avoidance.

 They are nocturnal or crepuscular, and tend to hide under stones or in crevices during the day.
 Although there are some species that are active during the day - hence one of the common names of "Sun spider".
 Some species construct burrows.
 They are very fast runners, and are highly aggressive.
 They are sometimes called "the great white shark of the arachnids.
 Solifuge range in size from 80 - 150 mm long.
 They have 1 pair of functional eyes as well as an additional pair of vestigial eyes which may be able to detect light intensity in some species.
-Their chelicerae - each formed of 2 pieces are huge -see right.
+Their chelicerae - each formed of 2 pieces are huge -see above and below.
 Their pedipalps look like legs, but end in an adhesive organ which aids in prey capture.
 The first pair of legs is relatively short and not used in running, but more as "feelers".

 As with many arachnids the males usually have a smaller body than the females, and have longer legs.

 They will eat anything they can catch, but feed mainly on grasshoppers and crickets, earthworms, snakes, small lizards and rodents.
 The food is sucked up as a liquid after being mashed up by the chelicerae and mouth.
 They will eat and eat until their abdomen is so distended that they can hardly move.

 They do not have venom, at least not the species studied so far, although their bite can be very nasty, and often gets infected by the bacteria found on their chelicerae.
 Their chelicerae are easily strong enough to draw blood from a human.